lumeland/lume.land/docs/advanced/cheatsheet.md

       debounce: 100,
     },

-    /** The components options */
+    /** Component options */
     components: {
-      /** The variable name used to access to the components */
+      /** The variable name used to access the components */
       variable: "comp",

-      /** The name of the file to save the components css code */
+      /** The name of the file to save component css code to */
       cssFile: "/components.css",

-      /** The name of the file to save the components javascript code */
+      /** The name of the file to save component javascript code to */
       jsFile: "/components.js",
     }
   },
   {
-    /** Options for url plugin loaded by default */
+    /** Options for the url plugin, which is loaded by default */
     url: undefined,

-    /** Options for json plugin loaded by default */
+    /** Options for the json plugin, which is loaded by default */
     json: undefined,

-    /** Options for markdown plugin loaded by default */
+    /** Options for the markdown plugin, which is loaded by default */
     markdown: undefined,

-    /** Options for modules plugin loaded by default */
+    /** Options for the modules plugin, which is loaded by default */
     modules: undefined,

-    /** Options for nunjucks plugin loaded by default */
+    /** Options for the nunjucks plugin, which is loaded by default */
     nunjucks: undefined,

-    /** Options for search plugin loaded by default */
+    /** Options for the search plugin, which is loaded by default */
     search: undefined,

-    /** Options for paginate plugin loaded by default */
+    /** Options for the paginate plugin, which is loaded by default */
     paginate: undefined,

-    /** Options for yaml plugin loaded by default */
+    /** Options for the yaml plugin, which is loaded by default */
     yaml: undefined,
   }
 )